raphibolliger/AngularI18N/README.md

 ng build --aot --i18nFile=src/locale/messages.de.xlf --i18nFormat=xlf --locale=de-CH --op dist/de
 ```

 It is possible to build your app with the same language files for different locales.
-For example you could build a `de-DE`, `de-CH` and `de-AT` version with the same language file.
+You could build e.g. a `de-DE`, `de-CH` and `de-AT` version with the same language file.

 `--aot` marks the build as AOT (Ahed of Time).
 It's also possible to build your application as JIT (Just in Time), then it will be builded in the browser before bootstrapping.
 If you will use i18n translation with JIT compilation you have to define some additional imports and options in `app.module.ts`.

 ## Deploy

 You need a routing or redirecting logic on your server to serve the right langauge version of your app.
 The live demo use diffrent sub-direcotries to serve a diffrente langauge.

 # Documentation and help